 Subtitling is a method where captions of the spoken dialogue or narrative are displayed at the bottom of the video screen.
 These captions are timed according to the start of the dialogue and stay on screen long enough for adequate readability.

 There are two types of captions: open captions and closed captions, and VideoLocalize can produce both types.
 Open captions are burned into the video permanently: they will always appear, regardless of which media player the video is played on.
-This also means that the subtitles cannot be turned off, neither can their color or font color, size, etc. be changed.
+This also means that the subtitles cannot be turned off, neither can their size, background color or font color be changed.
 Closed captions, on the other hand, can be turned on or off by the viewer, but they can only be displayed when the media player or video sharing site being used supports it.